zzantozz/media-processor/README.md

 If these management scripts overlap at all with the scripts syncing content around, stuff will go sideways.

 Editing a photo in the amazon UI doesn't change the original.
 It creates a new one.

+Amazon photos backup/sync is wonky.
+It has weird ideas about things that have been backed up already, especially when trying to modify something already added, like fixing a timestamp.

+# Current state

+The shell script version has built a db for the amazon drive dir.

+The java version has built a db for the local archive dir.

+Now I'm working on comparing the db's to determine actions to take.
+I decided to take the simple approach of pulling together the db's cataloging each photo location and comparing them to each other.
+Right now, I'm focused on just comparing two of them.
+I'm not sure where to go when I need to compare multiple ways.

+Building the db's takes a *long* time.
+The java version is bottlenecked on disk read speed while reading files and calculating checksums.
+The bash version has that problem, plus it doesn't do sqlite transactions.
+Before I added transactions in java, each row insert took ~200 ms. Now with batching and transactions, it's more like 1 ms.

+How to improve performance?
+Maybe I could do multiple passes: read just names and sizes into the db first, then backfill checksums.
+That's gotta be the longest part.
+Could also defer to hashdeep, which seems pretty well optimized at calculating these things and will spit out file name, size, and checksum for me in a nice, readable format.
+Oh but wait...
+I ultimately want not just the whole file checksum.
+I want to checksum the content without metadata.
+I guess I could still use the overall checksum as an initial guard, and only dig deeper when necessary.

+I should really test stuff out with databases built from small, sample directories.
+Could build some integration tests around that method.